ton-blockchain/minter-contract/README.md

 &nbsp;
 ## Jetton metadata field best practices

 * **Jetton Name** - For example: `Bitcoin Cash`<br>Usually 1-3 words, unabbreviated project name with spaces with each word capitalized.
-Our running example will be the [bitcoincash.org](https://bitcoincash.org) project which is a fork of Bitcoin.
+Our running example will be the [bitcoincash.org](https://bitcoincash.org) project which is a fork of the Bitcoin token.

 * **Jetton Symbol** - For example: `BCH`<br>Usually 3-5 uppercase characters, the currency symbol for the token.
 This would usually appear next to the amount when the token balance is [displayed](https://img.gadgethacks.com/img/12/13/63649303499825/0/bitcoin-cash-is-now-available-coinbase.w1456.jpg).
 This would also appear in exchanges where the token is listed as the [ticker](https://www.coingecko.com/en/coins/bitcoin-cash).